Leonardpepa/Intro-to-Data-structures/README.md

 # Intro-to-Data-structures
-A Data structures class that i took in The unirversity
+A Data structures class that i took in The unirversity of Macedonia in the second semester